petruisfan/node-supervisor/README.md

         If "error", an exit code of 0 will still restart.
         If "exit", no restart regardless of exit code.

+    -t|--non-interactive
+        Dissable interactive capacity
+        With this option, supervisor won't listen to stdin

       --force-watch
         Use fs.watch instead of fs.watchFile.
         This may be useful if you see a high cpu load on a windows machine.